Gfrim/internalNewsletterPod/newfeatures.md

 ### **Goal**

-- Periodically read all new messages from specific Mattermost channels and ingest them into NewsFlash AI.
+- Periodically read all new messages from specific Mattermost channels and ingest them into NewsFlash.

 ### **Prerequisites**